unoplatform/uno/doc/articles/interop/MSAL.md

 - Token cache is _in-memory_ for now­.
 The library is not persisting the token anywhere in the browser yet.
 The app can save it.

-Important: when making http requests from Wasm, don't forget to use the `WasmHttpHandler` on the `HttpClient`, or you'll get this error: `Operation is not supported on this platform.`.
+Important: when making HTTP requests from Wasm, don't forget to use the `WasmHttpHandler` on the `HttpClient`, or you'll get this error: `Operation is not supported on this platform.`.
 [More details here to fix that error](https://platform.uno/docs/articles/faq.html#is-it-possible-to-make-http-web-requests-using-the-wasm-target).

 ## Other things